strojure/vectops/README.md

 ### remove-at

-The function `remove-at` removes element at specified index from the vector.
+The function `remove-at` removes element at specified index from persistent vector.
+There is also `remove-at!` function for transient vectors.

 ```clojure
 (ns readme.usage.remove-at